 A White Jack O’ Lantern Centerpiece:

-Since I didn’t want to add any color to my Halloween table, I decided to forego the flowers and use a jack o’ lantern for the centerpiece.
+Since I didn’t want to add any color to my Halloween table, I decided to forego the flowers and use a white jack o’ lantern for the centerpiece.
 After all, isn’t a jack-o-lantern something we all expect to see for Halloween?

-To “make” this centerpiece, I placed a ceramic jack o’ lantern on a bed of black sparkly twigs I picked up at Michael’s.
+To “make” this centerpiece, I placed a white ceramic jack o’ lantern on a bed of black sparkly twigs I picked up at Michael’s.
 Then I simply elevated the centerpiece with a white cake stand.
 The glow of a white candle inside makes it all come alive.

 Mini White Pumpkins Decorated as Jack O’ Lanterns

-To continue with the white jack-o-lantern theme, I took a Sharpie and drew faces on some mini white pumpkins.
-If you want a super easy DIY, there you go!
+To continue with the white jack-o-lantern theme, I took a black Sharpie and drew faces on some mini white pumpkins.
+If you want a super easy DIY…there you go!
 Then I topped off each pumpkin with a fuzzy spider and added some of the black sparkly twigs to the plates.

-I guess I should mention my other easy DIY…the charger plates.
+Yes, I guess I should mention my other easy DIY…the charger plates.
 No, I didn’t make them, but I did paint them!
 Originally, they were red.
 In the 10 or so years I’ve owned them, I’ve probably used them once.
-So, I took out some black craft paint and a sponge brush to make them match my Halloween table setting.
+So, I took out some black craft paint and a sponge brush to make them match my black and white Halloween table setting.

-Of course, it you don’t have any to paint, this black charger set is an inexpensive option.
+Of course, if you don’t have any to paint, this black charger set is an inexpensive option.

 How convenient that I took my photos on a dark, dreary day.
 Sunshine wouldn’t have matched my Halloween table mood!

 Glowing Candles – Simple Halloween Table Setting Ideas:

 On a cloudy day, you can’t go wrong with candles.
-Plus, they add to the ambiance of the spooky-ish Halloween table setting ideas.
+Plus, they add to the ambiance of my spooky-ish Halloween table setting ideas.

 Obviously, I used real candles for decorative purposes.
 If you try this look, flameless battery operated candles are a much better option with all these accessories.
 After all, you don’t need to be starting any fires on your Halloween table….2020 is bad enough already!